iremkrkaplan/n11CloneApp/README.md

     *   The logic for adding or removing a product from favorites on the product detail screen has been linked with Firestore (add/status check functionality).
     *   On the My Lists screen, the user's favorited products are listed by fetching them from Firestore in real-time.

+*   **Firebase Firestore Integration (Cart Management):**
+    *   A Firebase Firestore-based cart system has been implemented.
+    *   Users can add or remove products from their cart directly from the Product Detail screen.
+    *   Cart data is stored per user in Firestore, providing persistence across sessions.
+    *   The Cart screen displays a real-time list of products currently in the user's cart.
+    *   Quantity and price details are shown, and Firestore updates reflect changes instantly in the UI.

 *   **Kingfisher Integration:** The Kingfisher library has been included in the project to asynchronously and efficiently load product images from URLs and has been used for image loading operations.

 ## Technologies Used